Chain of Summaries: Summarization Through Iterative Questioning: Results

 We evaluate our CoS approach on the TriviaQA, TruthfulQA, and SQUAD v1.1 datasets.
 We benchmark CoS against a suite of baselines, including direct LLM outputs, alternative dense representations like structured data, and both classic and state-of-the-art summarization methods.
 Our evaluation focuses on two key areas: the effectiveness of the refinement process on guiding questions, and more importantly, the generalization performance on a completely separate, held-out set of unseen questions.

-Table~\ref{tab:results} presents the main results.
+Table~\ref{tab:results} presents the main results, and Table~\ref{tab:Comparison_zs_vs_cos} highlights a representative CoS summary versus a zero-shot summary.
 CoS consistently outperforms zero-shot summarization across all models and datasets, with improvements using GPT-4o-mini as backbone on TriviaQA (0.80 vs. 0.73, a 9.6\% gain) and in Llama3.2:3B on TruthfulQA (14.77 vs. 8.89, a 66\% improvement).
 Our approach also exceeds traditional summarization methods, surpassing BRIO by 27\% (0.80 vs. 0.63) and PEGASUS by 11\% (0.80 vs. 0.72) on TriviaQA with GPT-4o-mini.
+Notably, CoS also outperforms Chain of Density, another iterative prompting approach, by 9.6\% with GPT-4o-mini (0.80 vs. 0.73).
+This advantage becomes more pronounced with smaller models, where CoS exceeds Chain of Density by 35\% with Llama3.2:3B (0.62 vs. 0.46) and by 67\% with Qwen2.5:7B (0.60 vs. 0.36), suggesting that the question-guided dialectical refinement of CoS is more effective than density-based iteration, particularly when model capacity is limited.
 A key finding is that CoS summaries consistently present information more effectively for downstream QA purposes than the original documents themselves.
 For instance, on TriviaQA with a GPT-4o-mini backbone, the CoS summary achieves a score of 0.80, which is higher than the score of 0.76 achieved using the full source content.
-This pattern, whereby the summaries created by CoS are more useful than the raw text, is consistent across multiple models and datasets, as demonstrated in Table~\ref {tab:results}.
+This pattern, whereby the summaries created by CoS are more useful than the raw text, is consistent across multiple models and datasets, as demonstrated in Table~\ref{tab:results}.
 For memorization, the difference is particularly striking with Qwen2.5:7B on TruthfulQA, where CoS achieves 46.06 compared to just 18.55 for zero-shot summaries.

-\paragraph{Variability across Datasets} On \textit{TriviaQA}, all models achieve their highest generalization scores (up to 0.80 with GPT-4o-mini), suggesting its factual nature aligns well with CoS's ability to preserve key information.
+\paragraph{Variability Across Datasets} On \textit{TriviaQA}, all models achieve their highest generalization scores (up to 0.80 with GPT-4o-mini), suggesting its factual nature aligns well with CoS's ability to preserve key information.
 For \textit{TruthfulQA}, we observe the largest memorization improvements (Qwen2.5:7B increases from 18.55 to 46.06), though generalization scores remain lower, reflecting this dataset's challenge in requiring nuanced understanding of truth claims and its sentence-based answers being harder to evaluate with our Q\&A approach.
 On \textit{SQuAD 1.1}, while CoS consistently outperforms baselines, overall scores are lower than TriviaQA, likely due to SQuAD's focus on extracting answers from specific contexts rather than testing general knowledge.